jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 ## Definitions

-**PII** as “any information that permits the identity of an individual to be directly or indirectly inferred, including any other information which is linked or linkable to that individual, regardless of whether the individual is a United States citizen, lawful permanent resident, visitor to the U.S., or employee or contractor to the Department”.
+**PII** as “any personally identifiable information that permits the identity of an individual to be directly or indirectly inferred, including any other information which is linked or linkable to that individual, regardless of whether the individual is a United States citizen, lawful permanent resident, visitor to the U.S., or employee or contractor to the Department”.